ethereum/execution-specs/docs/writing_tests/writing_a_new_test.md

 2. Call the `state_test` respectively `blockchain_test` object within the test function body.
 3. Be parametrized by the forks for which it is to be tested.

+If the test module is located underneath the `./fillers/eips/` directory, the test module _should_:

+4. Add a reference version of the EIP spec under test, see [Referencing an EIP Spec Version](./reference_specification.md).

 ### The `state_test` and `blockchain_test` test function arguments.